Noah Williams (basketball): Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2019 Washington State Commits".
+Rivals.; "Men's Basketball Recruiting".
+Scout.; "ESPN- Washington State Cougars Men's Basketball Recruiting".
+ESPN.; "Scout.com Team Recruiting Rankings".
+Scout.; "2019 Team Ranking".
+Rivals.;

 College career

-Williams played in 29 games, starting 13, and averaged 6.2 points and 21.7 minutes per game in his freshman season.
-He scored 15 points on his 19th birthday against Washington and a seasonhigh 17 points against Oregon State for his best performances of the season.
+Williams played in 29 games, starting 13, and averaged 6.2 points and 21.7 minutes per game in his freshman season in 2019–20.
+He scored 15 points on his 19th birthday against Washington and a season-high 17 points against Oregon State for his best performances of the season.

-During his sophomore season, Williams broke his careerhigh points several times.
-He broke it in backtoback games, scoring 32 points in a win against California and scoring 40 points in a tripleovertime win against Stanford, marking the first time anyone from Washington State had scored 40 points since Klay Thompson scored 40 during the 2011 Pac-12 Conference Men's Basketball Tournament.
-Because of this scoring spree, Williams was honored as the NCAA National Player of the week.
+During his sophomore season in 2020–21, Williams broke his career-high points several times.
+He broke it in back-to-back games, scoring 32 points in a win against California and scoring 40 points in a triple-overtime win against Stanford, marking the first time anyone from Washington State had scored 40 points since Klay Thompson scored 40 during the 2011 Pac-12 Conference Men's Basketball Tournament.
+Because of this scoring spree, Williams was honored as the NCAA National Player of the Week.
 For the season, he averaged 14.1 points and 30 minutes per game while starting all 27 games.

-Coming off of his muchimproved sophomore season, he averaged 9.5 points and 25.7 minutes per game in 35 games.
-He scored a seasonhigh 19 points against both Winthrop and Oregon.
-On April 11, 2022, Williams transferred from Washington State to rival Washington.
+Coming off of his much-improved sophomore season, he averaged 9.5 points and 25.7 minutes per game in 35 games in 2021–22.
+He scored a season-high 19 points against both Winthrop and Oregon.